kristoffer-dyrkorn/software-renderer/tutorial/6/README.md

 # Let's go continuous!

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/5#readme).)

 In this section, we will improve the smoothness of the animation.

 So far, we have only used integer values when drawing things on screen.
 But, as we rotate our triangles, the new vertex coordinates will get non-integer values.
 We have - until now - rounded coordinates off to integers before sending them to the rasterizer.
 This means that all calculations in the rasterizer will be performed on coordinate values that are slightly shifted around a bit.
 The shifts are small (less than one pixel) but will have random magnitude and direction, and the result is that the triangles will jump around a bit as they rotate.